globaldothealth/isaric/docs/guide.rst

 1) During development
 ~~~~~~~~~~~~~~~~~~~~~

-We recommend developing using VScode to make the most of the parser
+We recommend developing using VSCode to make the most of the parser
 development tools.
 Ensure the
 `evenBetterToml <https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml>`__
 VSCode extension is present in your environment, and then add a schema